Growing to Give Campaign

 As we are seeking gifts for a once-in-a-generation historic project, gifts may be pledged over the course of several months or years for the convenience of the donor or funding agency.

 We intend to recognize the generosity of each leadership gift to the capital campaign.
-NeighborGood assures donors that upon completion of the expansion and renovation, capital campaign donors will be recognized prominently through custom signage that is consistent with the design of the building.
+NeighborGood assures donors that upon completion of the expansion and renovation, Capital Campaign donors will be recognized prominently in NeighborGood’s new home with custom signage.

 Upon completion of the campaign, NeighborGood board and staff will have conversations with each donor, in order of significance, to assign names to spaces if desired.